Acute hemolytic transfusion reaction: Prognosis

 The severity and prognosis of acute hemolytic transfusion depends on the rate of blood administration and the total volume of the transfusion.
+The levels of anti-A and anti-B antibodies in the recipients blood may also predict the prognosis, with higher levels of antibodies thought to portend a more severe course.
 Approximately 2% of cases are fatal.
 Reactions that begin sooner are typically more severe.

 Epidemiology

 Acute hemolytic transfusion reaction is estimated to occur in 1 in 38,000 to 1 in 70,000 transfusions.
 An estimated 41% of ABO-incompatible transfusions result in AHTR.